 Best Trees for Privacy Screening and Hedges

 Your yard should be your sanctuary, your escape from the worries of the day, a place to relax and unwind.
 Essential to this special space is a degree of privacy.
 Even though it’s in an outdoor setting, we still want our yard—especially our backyard—to seem secluded.
 None of us wants to feel like the neighbors are watching while we kick back on the patio.
+One of the best solutions is to use trees for privacy.

 If your current landscape leaves you feeling exposed in your outdoor living space, consider using Trees to give you the privacy you desire.
 There are many wonderful Trees that can help you turn your backyard into your own private Eden.
 Here are a few ways you can go about making that vision a reality.

 A traditional evergreen hedge will give your outdoor living space needed privacy, while supplying fresh greenery and a clean, polished look all year-round.
 It will block views into your property and help to dampen noise from the street.
-A well-tended hedge will grow more substantial with each passing year, adding curb appeal and value to your property
+A well-tended hedge will grow more substantial with each passing year, adding curb appeal and value to your property.

 A hedge doesn’t have to be evergreen.
-Any plant that responds well to shearing can make a serviceable hedge, and there are many deciduous Trees and shrubs that fit the bill.
+Any plant that responds well to shearing will make a serviceable privacy hedge, and there are many deciduous Trees and shrubs that fit the bill.
 European Hornbeam, for example, makes an elegant, long-lived deciduous hedge, and it grows thickly with pruning, providing some sight blockage after the leaves have fallen.
 Of course, you won’t get full privacy coverage in winter with a deciduous hedge, but if you’re rarely in the garden during the cold months, you may not need much screening at that time anyway.

-A lower maintenance way to make your outdoor living space more private is to plant Trees in strategic places—whether in rows or in small groupings—to block views into your yard.
+A lower maintenance way to make your outdoor living space more private is to plant Trees for privacy in strategic places—whether in rows or in small groupings—to block views into your yard.
 This type of living privacy screen doesn’t need to be sheared into a formal hedge.
 Each Tree may be allowed to assume its natural size and shape.
 Careful attention to mature sizes will ensure that no Tree outgrows its allotted space.

 For small to moderately sized properties, compact evergreen Trees like Chesapeake Japanese Holly, Dragon Lady® Holly, Emerald Green Arborvitae, and smaller forms of Hinoki Cypress are excellent candidates to be called upon to make a sitting area feel more secluded.

 For large properties, Japanese Cedar (Cryptomeria japonica), Eastern Hemlock, Green Giant Arborvitae, Leyland Cypress, Colorado Blue Spruce, Norway Spruce, Serbian Spruce, Limber Pine, and White Pine will supply your yard with year-round sight blockage, not to mention food and shelter for birds and other wildlife.
+These are fantastic additions to the landscape as trees for privacy.

 Of these, Leyland Cypress, Green Giant Arborvitae, White Pine, and Norway Spruce are the fastest growing Trees, rewarding you with good coverage in a hurry.